Hamza12700/drash/README.md

 ### Drash files

-Put a file into the drashcan:
+Put file(s) into drashcan:
 ```
 drash foo
 ```

-Pass `--force/-f` flag to delete a file without storing it in the drashcan:
+Pass `--force/-f` flag to delete a file permanently:
 ```
 drash foo -f
 ```

-Pass no arguments and options to put files into drashcan by search for them:
+Pass no arguments and options to remove multiple files in current directory:
 ```
 drash
 ```